ajanis/Plex-to-InfluxDB-Extended/README.md

 *Python 3+*

-You will need the [*influxdb library*](https://github.com/influxdata/influxdb-python) installed to use this.
-This is installed via the following command:
+You will need the [*InfluxDB library*](https://github.com/influxdata/influxdb-python) and [*Plex API library*](https://github.com/pkkid/python-plexapi)installed to use this.
+These are installed via the following command:

 ```
 pip3 install -r requirements.txt